00-Evan/00-Evan.github.io/_posts/2020/2020-06-19-coming-soon-to-shattered-new-sights-and-sounds.md

     alt: "Huntress"
     title: "Huntress"

-#This field is parsed by Shattered Pixel Dungeon to display an ingame icon in its news feed
+#These tags are parsed by Shattered Pixel Dungeon to determine display in its news feed
-tags: ["ICON: DISPLAY", "SHPD_INGAME"]
+tags: ["ICON: DISPLAY", "SHPD_INGAME", "SHPD_ICON_v475: ICON: DISPLAY"]
 ---

 Hey Dungeoneers, the next Shattered update is nearing completion, so let me share what's coming!